wso2-incubator/identity-authentication-flow-composer/README.md

 ### Run the Application

 * Download or clone the project source code from [https://github.com/wso2-incubator/identity-authentication-flow-composer](https://github.com/wso2-incubator/identity-authentication-flow-composer)
-* Run `npm install` from the command line in the project root directory.
+* Run `npm install` from the command line in the project root directory to install all dependencies.
 * Run `npm start`.
 * Open http://localhost:3000 to view the application in the browser.